 Many days, Thomas Edison probably felt like pulling his hair out.
 Maybe he stepped away for a break, talked to a friend, or scrapped everything and started over.

 Yet, he did not give up.
 He had a goal and he persevered.

-No one wants disappointments.
+No one longs for disappointments.
 But what we learn from them can make us wiser and stronger.

 Cheating, drugs, and alcohol will not bring satisfying relief or success.

 Hang out with the young adults who are working two or three jobs just to go to college.
-Ask them and the students you see studying more than going out on weekends, what drives them.
+Ask them, and the students you see studying more than going out on weekends, "What drives you to work so hard?"

-Observe the other student who is struggling in class, but isn’t caving in.
+Observe other students who are struggling in class.
+Consider the one who isn’t caving in.
 What’s different about her?
 Is it her fortitude?
 Her faith?
 Perhaps her resilience comes from knowing God has a purpose for her life.
 She may not have a full understanding of what that is yet, but she knows she has to do her part in the training.
 She presses on, works hard to learn all she can, and asks for God’s help.

 College students, no matter what your parents, coaches, or teachers have done, or not done for you, it’s your turn to roll.
 You are capable of success.
 Granted, if your life has been made easy up until now, the challenges may seem insurmountable.